tweag/python-monorepo-example/2018-06-27-funflow-example.md

 ## What did we build?
-Our example is a simplistic version of GNU's Make restricted to building C files.
+Our example is a simple version of GNU's Make restricted to building C files (though it could be generalized).
 It takes a makefile that look like this

 ```makefile
 source-files: main.cpp factorial.cpp hello.cpp functions.h